What is ringworm and what causes it?

 Will my dog recover from ringworm?

 The vast majority of dogs, if treated appropriately, will recover from a ringworm infection.
-Symptoms may recur if the treatment was discontinued too early or was not aggressive enough (i.e. only topical treatment was used), or if the pet has some underlying disease compromising the immune system.
+Symptoms may recur if the treatment is discontinued too early or is not aggressive enough (i.e., only topical treatment was used), or if the pet has an underlying disease compromising the immune system.
 Occasionally symptoms recur because the dog is a carrier of ringworm.

-Ringworm can be transmitted quite easily to humans, especially young children, and it is important to take appropriate steps to minimize exposure to the fungus while the dog is being treated (see Environmental Cleaning above).
+Ringworm can be transmitted quite easily to humans, especially young children, and it is important to take appropriate steps to minimize exposure to the fungus while the dog is being treated (see Environmental cleaning above).
+Ringworm is more likely to be transmitted to and cause clinical signs in humans who have a depressed immune system.

-"If any humans in the house develop skin lesions such as small patches of skin thickening and reddening with raised scaly edges, early medical attention should be sought."
+"If any people in the house develop skin lesions such as small patches of skin thickening and reddening with raised scaly edges, seek medical attention."

-If any humans in the house develop skin lesions such as small patches of skin thickening and reddening with raised scaly edges, early medical attention should be sought.
+If any people in the house develop skin lesions such as small patches of skin thickening and reddening with raised scaly edges, seek medical attention immediately.
 Ringworm in humans generally responds very well to treatment.
-The ringworm fungus can remain infective up to 18 months in the environment and re-infection may occur.
+The ringworm fungus can remain infective for up to 18 months in the environment and re-infection may occur.
+It is important to wear gloves when handling infected animals and wash hands thoroughly afterwards.